 *keep in mind that these numbers are hypothetical, and schedules will vary based on institution

 Wake up and get ready for morning workouts.
 Perhaps your roommates need a second wakeup call from you if they are sleeping through their alarms.
-It is also important to get something (light) in your stomach before you go to workouts, so your body has something to burn.
+It’s also important to get something (light) in your stomach before you go to workouts, so your body has fuel.

-Assuming you are either on-campus or live close to campus, this is when you leave the house and head to workouts.
-Pro Tip: leave extra time if you live in the frozen tundra and need to warm your car up or scrape off the frost.
+Assuming you live on-campus or close to campus, this is when you leave the house and head to workouts.
+Pro Tip: leave extra time if you live in the frozen tundra and must warm your car up or scrape off frost.

 Many sports have morning workouts at 6:00 A.M.
 These can range from weights to conditioning, or sometimes a mixture of both.
 Some institutions are slowly going away from these, but for the most part you can expect at least a couple early morning workouts during the offseason.

 Morning workouts end just before 7:00, because classes start at 8:00.
-This leaves you with about 50 minutes, including the drive both ways, to get showered and ready for class that day, not to mention get some food in your system.
+This leaves you with about 50 minutes, including the drive both ways, to get showered and ready for class that day.
+Eating a healthy breakfast is a must to get some food in your system.
 Anything quick and easy to grab on the way out the door is a common breakfast of champions for many college athletes.

 8:00 A.M. – 1:00 P.M.

 Most athletes try to get their classes out of the way early, since practice will start in the afternoon.
-If your major has classes only offered at certain times in the day, the coaching staff will work with you on arriving to practice, but you MUST communicate your schedule early.
-For the most part, especially early on in your college years, most of your classes will fall somewhere in this time frame.
+Some majors only have classes offered at certain times in the day.
+The coaching staff will work with you about your practice arrival time.
+But you MUST communicate your schedule early.
+For the most part, especially early in your college years, most of your classes will fall somewhere during this time.